-Sphingolipids are major constituents of the plasma membrane.
-Sphingolipids have a polar head group and two nonpolar tails, but unlike glycerophospholipids and galactolipids they contain no glycerol.
-Sphingolipids are found in membranes of both plant and animal cells.
+Sphingolipids, the fourth large class of membrane lipids, also have a polar head group and two nonpolar tails, but unlike glycerophospholipids and galactolipids they contain no glycerol.

 Ceramide

 Carbons C-1, C-2, and C-3 of the sphingosine molecule are structurally analogous to the three carbons of glycerol in glycerophospholipids.
 When a fatty acid is attached in amide linkage to the - NH2 on C-2, the resulting compound is a ceramide, which is structurally similar to a diacylglycerol.
 Ceramide is the structural parent of all sphingolipids.